DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/roles.rst

 Roles Training Manuals
 ----------------

-**Disciple.Tools Multiplier Guide**
+**Disciple.Tools Multiplier Guides**
+Learn more about the `Multiplier <https://kingdom.training/multiplier/>`_ role so you can identify the right person or persons for the job.

 Here is a guide made just for Multipliers.
 It can be used for training and on-boarding new Multipliers to your Disciple.Tools site. :download:`DOWNLOAD HERE </Disciple_Tools_Theme/images/Disciple-Tools-Multiplier-Guide.pdf>`

 **Disciple.Tools Digital Responder Guide**
-Learn more about the `Digital Responder <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/getting_started/roles.html#roles>`_ role so you can identify the right person or persons for the job.
+Learn more about the `Digital Responder <https://kingdom.training/digital-responder/>`_ role so you can identify the right person or persons for the job.